Bodies Of Swiss Couple Missing For 75 Years Found Frozen In Glacier

 The bodies of a Swiss couple missing for 75 years have been found, perfectly-preserved, in a receding glacier, The Brisbane Times is reporting.

-A worker manning the overnight shift at Les Diablerets ski resort discovered the bodies, 8,579 feet up, on the Tsanfleuron glacier, near the town of Chandolin in the Swiss canton of Valais.
+A worker manning the overnight shift at Les Diablerets ski resort discovered the bodies, 8,579 feet up, on the Tsanfleuron Glacier, near the town of Chandolin in the Swiss canton of Valais.
 And a family believes the bodies belong to their missing relatives.

 Back in August 1942, Marcelin and Francine Dumoulin went on a routine mission to milk their cows, leaving their seven children at home.
 They never returned.
 Family members believed at the time that they’d fallen into a crevasse; over the next seven and a half decades, they never gave up hope that their relatives would be found.